 Thad has a particular specialty in RMA authorisations for large infrastructure projects.
 Thad advises clients on all aspects of the consenting process and related processes for other environmental consents and the acquisition of land.
 He is experienced in working with technical experts and project team members to oversee the production of technical reports, statements of evidence and other supporting documentation necessary for consenting processes for large-scale infrastructure projects.

-Thad has appeared at council level hearings and in front of Boards of Inquiry, the Environment Court and the Court of Appeal.
+Thad has appeared at council level hearings and in front of Boards of Inquiry, the Environment Court, the High court and the Court of Appeal.
 He regularly attends Environment Court facilitated mediation of appeals on RMA consents and plans.

 Advising Gisborne District Council

 on its replacement Regional Freshwater Plan, including through Environment Court mediation and litigation processes in respect of all appeals on the Freshwater Plan

 Advising Christchurch City Council

 on planning matters, including the implementation of the National Policy Statement on Urban Development through the District Plan

 in respect of Environment Court appeals on Plan Change 1 to the Waikato Regional Plan